-We were the leading higher education institution in the UK for the impact of our research on society – thanks to our strategy of combining world-class basic cancer research with a relentless drive to take discoveries to patients.
+We were also the third-ranked higher education institution in the UK for the impact of our research on society – thanks to our strategy of combining world-class basic cancer research with a determination to take discoveries to patients.

-Our top ranking is a powerful endorsement of the quality of the ICR’s research, and the success of our partnership with The Royal Marsden NHS Foundation Trust in translating discoveries for patients.
-We improved our scores compared with the previous exercise in 2008, when the ICR also finished first.
+Our ranking is a powerful endorsement of the quality of the ICR’s research, and the success of our partnership with The Royal Marsden NHS Foundation Trust in translating discoveries for patients.

-Professor Paul Workman, Chief Executive of The Institute of Cancer Research, London.
+Professor Kristian Helin, Chief Executive of The Institute of Cancer Research, London, said:

 “The results of REF 2021 are recognition for the amazing research we’ve carried out in recent years and the benefits it is having for people with cancer.
 Our achievements across both biological sciences and clinical medicine are an acknowledgement of our ‘end-to-end’ research strategy, running from fundamental discovery research and the study of cancer’s complexity and evolution, through to cancer therapeutics and clinical trials to test the effectiveness of new treatments.

 “We’re proud that the REF panel has rated a higher proportion of our research either ‘world-leading’ or ‘internationally excellent’ than at any other higher education in the UK, and especially that our research has scored so highly for the impact it is having for society.

 “It’s exciting also to gain such a high REF 2021 score for our research environment – driven by our open, collaborative culture, by the hard work of so many people and our excellent research infrastructure.
 I’m enormously grateful to all our researchers, students and professional services staff at the ICR, to our partners and funders, and to all our supporters, donors and patient advocates for playing such key roles in our success.”